 The Bridge on the River Kwai (1957), 161 minutes, D: David Lean

 Acclaimed, all-time great WWII epic drama about British P.O.W.'s forced to construct a railway bridge in the Asian jungle of Burma, based on an outstanding, psychologically complex adaptation of Pierre Boulle's 1952 novel.
-In the Burmese jungle, British prisoner/solders, led by an obstinate commander Col. Nicholson (Alec Guinness), construct a rail bridge - and unwittingly aid the war effort of their Japanese captors and the camp commander Col. Saito (Sessue Hayakawa).
-A tremendously antagonistic battle of wills ensues between the two Colonels.
-Nicholson supervises the bridge's construction with a twisted sense of pride in his creation to show up the Japanese as inferior.
-In the climactic finale, British and American intelligence officers (Holden, Hawkins) conspire to blow up the structure.
+In the Burmese jungle, British prisoner/solders, led by an obstinate commander Col. Nicholson (Alec Guinness), constructed a rail bridge - and unwittingly aided the war effort of their Japanese captors and the camp commander Col. Saito (Sessue Hayakawa).
+A tremendously antagonistic battle of wills ensued between the two Colonels.
+Nicholson supervised the bridge's construction with a twisted sense of pride in his creation to show up the Japanese as inferior.
+In the climactic finale, British and American intelligence officers (Holden, Hawkins) conspired to blow up the structure.
 A Best Picture-winning film.

 A Face in the Crowd (1957), 125 minutes, D: Elia Kazan

 Funny Face (1957), 103 minutes, D: Stanley Donen